Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: DP HEAVY-TAILED MAB

-We have the following instance-dependent regret bound by following the proof of theorem 1 in \cite{auer2002finite}. \begin{theorem} Under our assumptions, for any $0<\epsilon\leq 1$ the instance-dependent expected regret of Algorithm~\ref{Algo-UCB} satisfies
+We have the following instance-dependent regret bound by the proof of Theorem 1 in \citep{auer2002finite}. \begin{theorem} Under our assumptions, for any $0<\epsilon\leq 1$ the instance-dependent expected regret of Algorithm~\ref{Algo-UCB} satisfies

-\end{theorem} Compared with the non-private version of robust UCB in \cite{bubeck2013bandits}, we can see that the main difference is the threshold value $B_{n_{a_t}}=(\frac{\epsilon un_{a_t}}{\log^{1.5}T})^{\frac{1}{1+v}}$, where \cite{bubeck2013bandits} sets it as $(\frac{ un_{a_t}}{\log (t^2)})^{\frac{1}{1+v}}$.
-Informally speaking, this is caused by the fact that, due to the privacy, the number of efficient samples now becomes to $n\epsilon$.
+\end{theorem} Compared with the non-private version of robust UCB~\citep{bubeck2013bandits}, the main difference is the threshold value $B_{n_{a_t}}=(\frac{\epsilon un_{a_t}}{\log^{1.5}T})^{\frac{1}{1+v}}$, where \citet{bubeck2013bandits} set it as $(\frac{ un_{a_t}}{\log (t^2)})^{\frac{1}{1+v}}$.
+Informally speaking, this is caused by the fact that, due to the privacy, the number of efficient samples now becomes $n\epsilon$.
 Specifically, due to privacy constraint, the estimation error could be decomposed into three parts: the bias, variance due to the truncation, and the noise we added.
 We can show that setting $B_{n_{a_t}}$ as the threshold could provide an improved bound of error.
-Compared with the $O(\sum_{a:\Delta_a>0}{[\log T(\frac{u}{\Delta_a})^{\frac{1}{v}}+\Delta_i]})$ optimal rate of the regret in the non-private version~\cite{bubeck2013bandits}, we can see that there is an additional factor of $\frac{\log^{1.5+\frac{1}{v}} T}{\epsilon}$ in the private case.
-In contrast, in the problem where the reward distributions are bounded, it has been showed that \cite{shariff2018differentially}, there is only an additional factor of $\frac{1}{\epsilon}$ compared with the non-private case.
-Motivated by this, a natural question arises is \emph{whether it is possible to further improve the regret}.
+Compared with the $O(\sum_{a:\Delta_a>0}{[\log T(\frac{u}{\Delta_a})^{\frac{1}{v}}+\Delta_a]})$ optimal rate of the regret in the non-private version~\citep{bubeck2013bandits}, we can see that there is an additional factor of $\frac{\log^{1.5+\frac{1}{v}} T}{\epsilon}$ in the private case.
+In contrast, in the problem where the reward distributions are bounded, it has been shown by \citet{shariff2018differentially} that, there is only an additional factor of $\frac{1}{\epsilon}$ compared with the non-private case.
+Thus, a natural question arises here is \emph{whether it is possible to further improve the regret}.
 We answer this question affirmatively by designing an optimal algorithm, see Algorithm~\ref{Algo-DPSE} for details.

-Our algorithm is based on the Successive Elimination (SE) algorithm in \cite{even2006action}, whose DP variant has been studied in \cite{sajed2019optimal}.
-Briefly speaking, we first set all the arms as viable options (step 1), then in each epoch we pull all the viable arms to get the same (private) confidence interval around the empirical average of each viable arm's reward (step 4-18).
-Finally we eliminate the arms with lower empirical rewards from the viable options if they are sub-optimal compared with other viable arms (step 20).
+Our algorithm is based on the Successive Elimination (SE) algorithm proposed by \citet{even2006action}, whose DP variant has been studied by~\citet{sajed2019optimal}.
+Briefly speaking, we first set all the arms as viable options (step 1), then in each epoch we pull all the viable arms to get the same (private) confidence interval around their empirical rewards (step 4-18).
+Finally we eliminate the arms with lower empirical rewards from the viable options if they are sub-optimal compared with other viable arms (step 21-25).

 \begin{theorem} For any $\epsilon>0$, Algorithm~\ref{Algo-DPSE} is $\epsilon$-differentially private.